JUNE 2025

 Ahead of the launch two organisations who have raised money for the charity have been to visit – Pronto Rugby who delivered a cheque for £2000 and Musters Masonic Lodge who presented a cheque for £300.

-Beautiful holiday lets in the Ashbourne countryside now available to book
+Autism East Midlands now have beautiful holiday lets in the Ashbourne countryside available to book

-Two recently refurbished lettings are now open for bookings.
+Recently refurbished lettings are now open for bookings, aiming to create an affordable and hassle-free experience for families.
 Located at Ashbourne Heights Holiday Park in Derbyshire, with a swimming pool on-site and the Tissington Trail nearby, there is plenty to enjoy.
+Find out more here.

 Autism Hampshire and Avenues